obskyr/pycs/readme.md

 ##What is PYCS?
 PYCS is a PYthon Chat Statistics generator.

 It takes IRC log files and generates different interesting statistics based on them.
-It then presents these statistics in a visually pleasing HTML file
+It then presents these statistics in a visually pleasing HTML file.

 It does not require any specific input past setup, and is as such very easily scheduled.

 ##Usage
-After installing [Python](http://python.org/) and downloading PYCS, the first thing you'll want to do is run `startops.py`, which is located in the `\resources` directory.
+After installing [Python](http://python.org/) and downloading PYCS, the first thing to do is run `startops.py`, which is located in the `\resources` directory.
 Once this is done, a folder named `settings` will be placed in your PYCS directory.
 Following the instructions in `settings_help.txt`, modify `settings.cfg` and `aliases.cfg` as you see fit.

 Currently, the automatic path detection only works on Windows systems.
-PYCS is fully able to run, however, by using `Path override` in `settings.cfg` to specify the exact folders where your logs are located - just make sure to enter correct filenames in the `Logs` option.
+PYCS is fully able to run on any system, however, by using `Path override` in `settings.cfg` to specify the exact folders where your logs are located - just make sure to enter correct filenames in the `Logs` option.

 Once you've successfully run PYCS, there will be a file named `index.html` in the `output` directory.
 Put this file, together with the `\output\resources` directory, in whatever directory you'd like on any web server you have access to.
 The statistics page is now reachable, and can easily be linked from anywhere!